pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

 What is CommDebugMode and why is it useful
 ------------------------------------------
 As the size of models continues to increase, users are seeking to leverage various combinations of parallel strategies to scale up distributed training.
 However, the lack of interoperability between existing solutions poses a significant challenge, primarily due to the absence of a unified abstraction that can bridge these different parallelism strategies.
-To address this issue, PyTorch has proposed DistributedTensor (DTensor)which abstracts away the complexities of tensor communication in distributed training, providing a seamless user experience.
+To address this issue, PyTorch has proposed DistributedTensor(DTensor) which abstracts away the complexities of tensor communication in distributed training, providing a seamless user experience.
 However, this abstraction creates a lack of transparency that can make it challenging for users to identify and resolve issues.
-To address this challenge, my internship project aims to develop and enhance CommDebugMode, a Python context manager that will serve as one of the primary debugging tools for DTensors.
-CommDebugMode is a python context manager that enables users to view when and why collective operations are happening when using DTensors, addressing this problem.
+To address this challenge, CommDebugMode, a Python context manager will serve as one of the primary debugging tools for DTensors, enabling users to view when and why collective operations are happening when using DTensors, addressing this problem.

 How to use CommDebugMode